1947

 back and forth between the Fryes and Meem which detailed the enormity of trying to plan a big

-baby (miscarriage) a previously unknown tragedy, that devastated Helen.
-The Sedona home was
+baby (miscarriage) a previously unknown tragedy which devastated Helen.
+The Sedona home

 Jack also was spearheading the development of the first modern airliner, the Lockheed